fluent/fluent-bit-docs/administration/configuring-fluent-bit/yaml/configuration-file.md

 | Match_Regex | A regular expression to match against the tags of incoming records.
 Use this option if you want to use the full regex syntax. |
 | Log_Level   | Set the plugin's logging verbosity level.
 Allowed values are: off, error, warn, info, debug and trace.
 Defaults to the _SERVICE_ section's _Log_Level._ |

-The _Name_ is mandatory and it let Fluent Bit know which filter plugin should be loaded.
+The _Name_ is mandatory and it lets Fluent Bit know which filter plugin should be loaded.
 The _Match_ or _Match_Regex_ is mandatory for all plugins.
 If both are specified, _Match_Regex_ takes precedence.

 #### Example filter